openagri-eu/OpenAgri-PestAndDiseaseManagement/README.md

 This API returns a list of all rules stored in the system. \
 Rules make up a pest model, but they can also be added separately.

-The above rules, translated into a friendlier format: \
+The above rules, translated into a more human-readable format: \
 1. H > 80% AND T <= 10 AND P == 10 \
 2. H > 80% AND 10 < T <= 20 AND P == 10